lmoss6/bzan552/Case_2_-_NFL_Scores.md

 games$weather_humidity <- NULL
 ```

 The next bit of cleanup required removing rows in which there is not a favorite team listed.
 You can see that there are 2,601 of them, with many occurring in the earlier years.
 This is likely due to the fact that the betting/favorite data was not as widespread 40-50 year ago and probably just not able to be collected.
-Since we were looking for associations on whether or not the favorite won, this was a necessary piece of information for our analysis, and we were not be able to use rows that do not contain it.
+Since we were looking for associations on whether or not the favorite won, this was a necessary piece of information for our analysis, and we were not able to use rows that do not contain it.

 ``` r
 table(games$team_favorite_id)